Operation Zeppelin (espionage plan): Recruits

 The Germans had little trouble finding recruits as starving and desperate prisoners saw Operation Zeppelin as a chance at survival.
 However, Germans faced trouble finding qualified recruits.
 They wanted to recruit educated anti-communists but found that Soviet repressions left only illiterate anti-communists.
 Selected prisoners were sent to special training camps to learn about sabotage, subversion, radio transmissions, etc. Their ideological training focused on exploiting hatred for "Judeo-Bolshevism".
 Germans also fanned independence aspirations of the peoples from Caucasus and Central Asia.
 Prisoners of conflicting political beliefs, for example Ukrainian nationalists and Russian nationalists of the Russian Liberation Army, were kept separate.
 The recruits wore German uniforms and their living conditions were comparable to those of German soldiers.
 However, recruits that were deemed unfit were sent to extermination camps.
 Other Zeppelin agents were executed upon their return after the completion of their missions.
-For his role in these executions, Walter Schellenberg, chief of the foreign intelligence, was sentenced to six years in prison in the post-war Ministries Trial.
+For failing to prevent the executions, Walter Schellenberg, chief of the foreign intelligence, was sentenced to six years in prison in the post-war Ministries Trial.

 Before 1944, the education lasted from two or three weeks to three months.
 There was little consistency between the camps as focus was placed on quantity over quality.
 Due to aircraft shortage, there were significant delays in deployment.
 Idle agents drank alcohol, contracted venereal diseases, and rethought their allegiance.
 Zeppelin recruits, who witnessed German atrocities and heard the Untermenschen propaganda, lacked positive inspiration and that led to a high rate of failed missions and frequent defections.
 In numerous cases, Zeppelin agents would surrender to NKVD and cooperate in fighting the Germans.
 Soviet sources claim that they were able to turn more than 80, or nearly 13%, of captured radio agents.
 Further, POW enthusiasm for cooperation dwindled after the German failure in the Battle of Stalingrad.

 As a result, the Germans had to abandon the "quantity over quality" approach and become more selective.
 They chose those Russian prisoners that had committed an unforgivable offense, such as desertion or atrocity against Soviet civilians, that would prevent them from ever surrendering to the Soviet authorities.
 In January 1944, at a conference in Breslau, Schellenberg ordered that German agents needed to be attached to Russian groups for proper control and supervision.
 At the end of 1944 and beginning of 1945, Operation Zeppelin faced such difficulties in finding reliable Russian agents that it was decided to use Russian-speaking Volksdeutsche.
 From mid-1943, Operation Zeppelin also supported and maintained contact with pro-German groups that were left behind the Russian line by the advancing Red Army.
 For example, in summer 1944, Zeppelin made contact with troops of the S.S.
 Sturmbrigade R.O.N.A. near Bryansk.